Marijuana Addiction Treatment

 Inpatient programs in Pennsylvania are usually best suited for people with a severe form of addiction.
 They entail residing in marijuana rehab facilities for an extended time, where clients will be able to get 24/7 care and monitoring.
 Since marijuana is a milder substance, people can choose to attend residential inpatient treatment as opposed to the standard form of this treatment.

 By opting for the former, you will still receive constant care and support.
 The only difference is that you will be granted more liberty, as you will have more free time.
 If you believe that you can make good use of this free time, we wholeheartedly suggest opting for this form of treatment.
+If you have any co-occurring mental health conditions, however, it may be prudent to opt for the latter.
+That way, you will have the advantage of constant medical supervision, as well as 24/7 support.

 Outpatient marijuana rehab

 Due to the nature of marijuana addiction, many of our clients will be able to attend the outpatient rehab program.
 Those individuals get to reside in their own homes throughout the duration of their treatment.
 Of course, you will still need to attend therapy and rehab-related activities.
 How often you will have to do this depends on the form of outpatient marijuana rehab program that you choose.
+There are several types of outpatient marijuana rehab Pennsylvania programs, including PHP, IOP, and OP programs.
+Between the three, you are guaranteed to find an option that suits your needs the best.
+With that in mind, let’s take a look at each option in a bit more detail.

 Partial Hospitalization Program (PHP)

 As the most intense form of Outpatient treatment, the Partial Hospitalization Program (PHP) is made for those individuals who have a moderate to severe form of addiction.
 It requires you to attend rehab five to eight hours a day, five to seven days a week.
 You get to live inside your home between the sessions.
+Needless to say, few people require this level of intensity from their marijuana rehab center.
+However, the option is there if you have any co-occurring conditions or if you simply wish to spend more time in treatment.
+Of course, moderate to severe marijuana addictions have been known to happen, as well.
+In general, however, you will most likely be better served with either an IOP or OP treatment.

 Intensive Outpatient Program (IOP)